-The maximum management fee for all Shares of all Classes paid out of the assets of the Sub Fund is calculated monthly on the basis of the average Net Asset Value of the respective Class and amounts to (i) up to 0.85% p.a. (plus any applicable taxes, if any) for Shares of Classes R and (ii) up to 0.50% p.a. (plus any applicable taxes, if any) for Shares of Classes I, subject to a minimum fee in the amount of EUR 29,000 (each plus any applicable taxes, if any).
+The maximum management fee for all Shares of all Classes paid out of the assets of the Sub Fund is calculated monthly on the basis of the average Net Asset Value of the respective Class and amounts to (i) up to 0.85% p.a. (plus any applicable taxes, if any) for Shares of Classes R and (ii) up to 0.50% p.a. (plus any applicable taxes, if any) for Shares of Classes I, subject to a Minimum Fee (each plus any applicable taxes, if any).

-The maximum investment management fee for the Investment Manager paid out of the management fee amounts to (i) up to 0.80% p.a. (plus any applicable taxes, if any) for Shares of Classes R and (ii) up to 0.45% p.a. (plus any applicable taxes, if any) for Shares of Class I.

-In addition to such management fee, the Central Administrator is entitled to receive a central administration fee paid out of the assets of the Sub Fund for its central administration services up to 0.045%p.a. calculated monthly on the basis of the average Net Asset Value of the respective Class (each plus any applicable taxes, if any), subject to a minimum fee in the amount of EUR 30,000 (each plus any applicable taxes, if any).
+The maximum investment management fee for the Investment Manager paid out of the management fee amounts to (i) up to 0.80% p.a. (plus any applicable taxes, if any) for Shares of Classes R and (ii) up to 0.45% p.a. (plus any applicable taxes, if any) for Shares of Class.
+In addition to such management fee, the Administrative Agent is entitled to receive a central administration fee paid out of the assets of the Sub Fund for its central administration services up to 0.045%p.a. calculated monthly on the basis of the average Net Asset Value of the respective Class (each plus any applicable taxes, if any), subject to a Minimum Fee (each plus any applicable taxes, if any).

-The Depositary Bank is entitled to receive an annual depositary bank fee paid out of the assets of the Sub Fund for its depositary bank services which is calculated monthly on the basis of the average Net Asset Value of the respective Class and amounts to (i) up to 0.03% p.a. subject to a minimum fee in the amount of EUR 22,000 p.a. (each plus any applicable taxes, if any) plus (ii) a variable amount for transactions depending on the actual number of transactions (plus any applicable taxes, if any) plus (iii) a fixed amount for the services rendered for Depository Bank monitoring & control of up to EUR 10,000 p.a. (plus any applicable taxes, if any).
+The Depositary Bank is entitled to receive an annual depositary bank fee paid out of the assets of the Sub Fund for its depositary bank services which is calculated monthly on the basis of the average Net Asset Value of the respective Class and amounts to (i) up to 0.03% p.a. subject to a Minimum Fee(each plus any applicable taxes, if any) plus (ii) a variable amount for transactions depending on the actual number of transactions (plus any applicable taxes, if any) plus (iii) a fixed amount for the services rendered for Depository Bank monitoring & control of up to EUR 10,000 p.a. (plus any applicable taxes, if any).

-The actual fees that are charged shall be disclosed in the respective annual or semiannual report.
+The actual fees that are charged shall be disclosed in the respective annual or semi-annual report.